10 best graphic design project management software tools for creative teams in 2026

 Wrike is a cloud-based design project management software that helps teams streamline their work and collaborate effectively.
 It allows teams to plan, organize, prioritize tasks, track progress, and manage resources.

-The software offers a range of features such as customizable dashboards, gantt charts, time tracking, collaboration tools, and integrations with other business software.
+The software offers a range of features, including customizable dashboards, Gantt charts, time tracking, collaboration tools, and integrations with other business software.

 Pros